Like a Local Guide

 If you're staying in the historic center and have access to a kitchen, and you enjoy cooking at home, I recommend doing your shopping at the small convenience stores often referred to as "Bangla" markets as for example: Anowar Hossain Mini Market.
 These are run mostly by Indian shopkeepers and offer a wide variety of products at very competitive prices.
 Of course, you can also explore the famous historic markets like Il Capo, La Vucciria, and Ballarò—but keep in mind that prices there have recently started to creep up a bit too.

-- Palermo | Center:
+- Palermo | Center | Downtown:

 When I’m craving traditional Sicilian flavors and a warm, homely vibe, I go to Osteria Lo Bianco, It is located in the center a few steps from the Teatro Garibaldi Politeama.
 Honest food, generous portions, and prices that are hard to beat — it feels like eating at a local’s table.
 Right next door, they’ve also opened a pizzeria with great pizza at true local prices.
 Definitely worth a visit!